leynos/lag-complexity/docs/lag-complexity-function-design.md

 ### Micro-benchmarks

-These benchmarks will isolate and measure the performance of individual, critical components to identify potential bottlenecks and guide optimization efforts.
+These benchmarks will isolate and measure the performance of individual, critical components to identify potential bottlenecks and guide optimisation efforts.

 - **Provider Latency:**